-E-cigarettes generate high levels of aldehydes only in ‘dry puff’ conditions – Konstantinos Farsalinos, Vassilis Voudris, and Konstantinos Poulas
+E-cigarettes emit very high formaldehyde levels only in conditions that are aversive to users: A replication study under verified realistic use conditions – Konstantinos E. Farsalinos, Vassilis Voudris, Alketa Spyrou, Konstantinos Poulas

 Every vaper has heard the maddening claim that candy and fruit flavors are aimed at children.
 We know that adult vapers use flavors to get away from the experience of burning tobacco.
 We know it because we’ve all experienced it!

 “Among vapor store customers in the United States who use electronic nicotine delivery devices to stop smoking, vaping longer, using newer-generation devices and using non-tobacco and non-menthol flavored e-liquid appear to be associated with higher rates of smoking cessation,” wrote the authors.

 Biochemically verified smoking cessation and vaping beliefs among vape store customers – Alayna Tackett, et al

 Hey, there’s a study every week that shows something in vapor.
 But many studies — including this one from Dr. Maciej Goniewicz and others — have proven that the toxicants are at far, far lower levels than those found in smoke.

 “After switching from tobacco to e-cigarettes, nicotine exposure remains unchanged, while exposure to selected carcinogens and toxicants is substantially reduced,” the authors wrote.